-You read the RFP issued and you provided the mandatory 2 relevant references with contact information.
+You read the RFP issued and you provided the mandatory two relevant references with contact information in your response.
 Is that enough?

 Most organizations responding to RFPs think that this will do.
 After all, it’s what the issuer asked for.